alexschreyer/My-Favorite-Places/readme.txt

 Features:
 - Google Maps API-based location survey
-- Demographic data in survey
+- Ability to include emographic data in survey
 - Location-based pin preset if close to default location
 - Display of most recent submissions
 - Display of tweets geotagged in area
-- Responsive mobile website
+- Responsive mobile website/web app
-- Hidden admin area
+- Hidden admin area (not password protected!)
 - Data filtering in admin area
 - Heatmap plot in admin area
 - Database backup and KML download feature

 Setup: Publish to web and set up MySQL database using config.sql file.
 Then adjust config.php file's contents to your liking.
-Don't forget to adjust the survey options on the submit.php page.
-If you add/remove any, adjust the db as well.

-For admin view, go to map-admin.php.
+Usage: For admin view, go to map-admin.php.
 You can back the DB up using dbdump.php.
+Please
+note: The KML data can only be viewed when this code is hosted on a public server (not on a local testing server).

 Todo:
 - Twitter feeds are not working because of new auth model.
+- Should update Google Maps API to newest version.
 - Heatmap should be filtered as well.
 - Can heatmap graphics be smoother?